dennisorellana2/Text-Analysis-with-Python/README.md

 ![](/Figures/Figure%201.png)

-After analyzing the texts in these impeachment articles, President Donald Trump may not withdraw from office on some common words from the previous three presidents
+After analyzing the texts in these impeachment articles, President Donald Trump may not withdraw from office on some common words from the previous three presidents.